 - dropping off and picking up your child outside the school at the designated area

-- picking up your child promptly, should they become ill at school
+- picking up your child promptly, if they become ill at school

 Role of school board

-Guided by the Ministry of Education and supported by public health, school boards are putting in place infection prevention and control measures to support student and staff safety, such as:
+Guided by the Ministry of Education and supported by public health, school boards have put in place infection prevention and control measures to support student and staff safety, such as:

 - screening to ensure sick children and staff do not attend school

 - prompt isolation of sick children and staff on premises with supervision

 - contacting parents/guardians of sick children for immediate pick up